Nikon Sportstar EX 8×25

 The optical performance of the instrument with sharp, contrast images in the central field of vision is better than comparably priced models.

-Blurring towards the edge can be noticed, but this is completely normal for such an affordable instrument, edge sharpness costs a lot of money.
+Blurring towards the edge can be noticed, but this is normal for such an affordable instrument, edge sharpness costs a lot of money.

 There are certainly binoculars with better optical performance, but you pay up to ten times as much for them.
 Sometimes the added value is out of proportion to the benefit